 As for your trip, there are loads of places to stay in Reykjavik.
-If you’re just staying in Reykjavik for one night, then you might consider a place in the city centre.
+If you’re just staying in Reykjavik for one day and/or night, then you might consider a place in the city centre.
 This will allow you to see the best sights and to get the most out of the Reykjavik nightlife.
 Others might search for where to stay in Reykjavik on a budget or with family – and we will outline some options for that below!

 If you are wondering where to stay in Reykjavik to see the northern lights, you should know that they are most active from November to February and that you will need a clear sky and limited light pollution in order to see them.
 This means that it’s theoretically possible to see them in Reykjavik, but it is an unlikely occurrence.
 In any case, here are a few of the popular areas to stay in Reykjavik and a few accommodation options for all styles and budgets!